 Barriers and Controlled Entry

-The active portion of the Facility, the container staging area and processing equipment room, are located interior to the building structure.
+The active portion of the Facility, the container storage area and processing equipment room, are located interior to the building structure.
 The Facility building itself serves as a barrier to unauthorized access during both operating and non-operating periods.

-Entry to the Facility will be controlled by personnel in the Administrative Offices at the south end of the building / Facility.
-Visitors are required to report at the Administrative Offices and if granted access to the main areas of the building they are accompanied/ escorted by authorized Facility staff.
-Employees are trained to report any unauthorized access / person(s) and to escort the unauthorized person(s) to the Administrative Offices where they will be escorted offsite.
+Entry to the Facility is controlled by personnel in the Administrative Offices at the south end of the building / Facility.
+Visitors and contractors are required to report at the Administrative Offices and if granted access to the main areas of the building, they are accompanied/ escorted by authorized Facility staff.
+Employees are trained to report any unauthorized access / person(s) and to escort the unauthorized person(s) to the Administrative Offices.

-Dvisitors, rivers, and contractors entering the Facility are directed to first report to the Administrative Offices where they will sign-in on a Facility log sheet, and will then be escorted by Facility personnel.
-Drivers making deliveries or pick-ups will be accompanied by the Facility receiving / shipping personnelFacility and vehicular gates and doors are locked during non-working hours.
+Drivers, entering the Facility are directed to report to receiving personnel.
+Facility and vehicular gates and doors are locked during non-working hours.

-Signs, legible from a distance of 25-feet, are posted on the interior of the building at the approach to the container staging area located along the west wall of the building.
-A sign will also be located on the outside of the building at the personnel door to the permitted area from the outside.
-These signs will bear the following words: "Notice - Unauthorized Personnel Are Not Permitted Inside Plant" and “Notice – All Visitors Must Register At Office.”
-The signs will be in English and Spanish as they are the predominant languages of the area.
+Signs, legible from a distance of 25-feet, are posted on the interior of the building above the container storage area located along the west wall of the building.
+Signs are also located on the outside of the building at both personnel doors to the permitted area from the outside.
+These signs bear the following words: "Notice - Unauthorized Personnel Are Not Permitted Inside Plant" and “Notice – All Visitors Must Register At Office.”
+The signs are in English and Spanish as they are the predominant languages of the area.

 3.4 Facility Personnel Requirements and Training

 Required training and responsibilities of Facility personnel varies depending on the assigned tasks associated with each position.
-Prior to commencing work, each new employee is trained in proper operational procedures, hazardous materials identification, personal protective equipment, and safety procedures in order to increase employee awareness of potential hazards associated with operations and to safeguard their well-being.
+Each new employee is trained in proper operational procedures, hazardous materials identification, personal protective equipment, and safety procedures in order to increase employee awareness of potential hazards associated with operations and to safeguard their well-being.
 Worker protection and safety is ensured through complying with standards and guidelines of the federal Occupational Safety and Health Administration (OSHA) worker safety regulations and with 62-737.800(4)(e)(1) F.A.C.
 Personnel are trained to be proficient in the following areas necessary for operation of the Facility:

 Safety Procedures,